Mud bath

 DefinitionThis section has been translated automatically.

-A mud bath is bathing in so-called healing peat, which is extracted from the mud.
-Healing peat belongs to the peloids, to the so-called loose sediments.
-A distinction is made between aquatic loose sediments, such as muds, peats and mud, and restrictive loose sediments, such as healing earths, clay, volcanic tuff and marl.
-In addition, a distinction is made between low and high bog peat.
+A moor bath is the bathing in so-called healing peat, which is extracted from the moor.
+Healing peat belongs to the peloids, the so-called loose sediments.
+A distinction is made between aquatic loose sediments, such as muds, peat and silt, and restrictive loose sediments such as healing clays, loam, volcanic tuff and marl.
+In addition, a distinction is made between fen peat and raised bog peat.

-While the physical properties of the different types of peat have some similarities, the chemical and pharmacological properties show differences.
+While the physical properties of the various types of peat have some similarities, the chemical and pharmacological properties differ.
 They depend not only on the content of organic and inorganic substances, but also on the different absorption capacity of the skin and vaginal skin.
-Various biochemical and pharmacological effects of peat ingredients can be demonstrated, including ion exchange and buffering effects, inhibition of arachidonic acid cascade, prostaglandin and leukotriene synthesis inhibition, estrogen effects, smooth muscle influence, specific effects on smooth muscle receptors, blocking of viral receptors (herpes, papilloma viruses).
-The permeation of biologically active peat ingredients through the skin and mucous membrane is now considered proven.
-A special form of application is vaginal peat therapy.
+Various biochemical and pharmacological effects of peat ingredients have been demonstrated, including ion exchange and buffering effects, inhibition of the arachidonic acid cascade, inhibition of prostaglandin and leukotriene synthesis, estrogen effects, influence on smooth muscles, specific effects on smooth muscle receptors, blocking of virus receptors (herpes, papilloma viruses).
+The permeation of biologically active peat ingredients through the skin and mucous membranes is now considered proven.
+Vaginal peat therapy is a special form of application.

 EffectsThis section has been translated automatically.